MikaelMayer/Editor/README.md

     editor

-the longer version of this command is `http-server-editor`.
+The longer version of this command is `http-server-editor`.
 Then, point your browser to http://127.0.0.1:3000?edit=true

 ## Supported features

-* If you point the browser to a non-existing HTML file and modify it, it will automatically create it.
+* If you point the browser to a non-existing HTML or Elm file and modify it, it will display a default template and automatically create the file as soon as you modify the template.
 * If a file `htaccess.elm` is at the root of the folder, it will be executed with an environment containing the variables `path` and `method` ("GET" or "POST") and should produce a boolean indicating if the operation is allowed: True meaning yes, False meaning no.
-* If a file `server.elm` is at the root the folder, it will always execute this file with an environment containing the variables `path` containing the requested path, a record `vars` containing the query variables, and should output the page.
+* If a file `server.elm` is at the root the folder, it will always execute this file with an environment containing the variables `path` containing the requested path, a record `vars` containing the query variables, and this file should output the page.
+* Markdown styling can be customized by creating a `markdown.css` file.
+Alternatively, one can modify the inline &lt;style&gt; tag at the beginning of the document using the DOM inspector.

 ## Development